OSGeo/OSGeoLive-doc/en/quickstart/spatialite_quickstart.rst

 Running spatialite from the command line
 ================================================================================

 Users needing to script or automate queries will learn the advantages of working with a spatialite database from the command line interface.
-Here are some examples.
+In this example, we will load a shapefile, and search for schools which are near highway 42.

 * Before working from the command line, we need to open a terminal window: :menuselection:`Applications -> Accessories -> Terminal Emulator`.